 Alpha Sigma Lambda was founded in 1964 to honor students who represent the guiding principles of ASL: Activities, Scholarship and Leadership.

-In order to be eligible for nomination, the student must meet the following criteria: full time, matriculated senior in a four/five-year undergraduate degree program or dual degree program with a minimum of 3.4 cumulative GPA (beginning fall semester of their Senior year) and must graduate by the end of the following fall semester; an active member for one full year in at least two University activities, organizations, or committees; and demonstrated leadership position(s) - the quality of the leadership shall be determined by holding high elected or appointed office for the total term of that particular office (President, Vice President, Secretary, Treasurer, Chairperson, Director, Captain (Co-Captain), or significant contributions to the Institute through active participation in a club or activity.
+In order to be eligible for nomination, the student must meet the following criteria: full time, matriculated student in the final year of a four/five-year undergraduate degree program or dual degree program.
+Candidates must have a minimum of a 3.4 cumulative GPA at the beginning of the fall semester of their application year and must graduate by the end of the following fall semester; be an active member for one full year in at least two University activities, organizations, or committees; and have demonstrated leadership position(s).
+The quality of the leadership shall be determined by holding high elected or appointed office for the total term of that particular office (President, Vice President, Secretary, Treasurer, Chairperson, Director, Captain (Co-Captain), or significant contributions to the University through active participation in a club or activity.

 Nominees will be judged on the basis of scholarship, active participation and contributions in activities, and leadership in academic and co-curricular student activities.
 Both paid and voluntary activities will be considered.
 Service to the University community will also be considered in the selection process.